 Stand & Move at Work™ is an evidence-based workplace health promotion program and research project designed to promote standing & moving during the work day for desk-based workers.
-The program is free to employers through funding from the National Institutes of Health.
+Funding is being provided by the National Institutes of Health.

-• Engage employees with an effective, customizable, and easy-to-implement wellness program
+- Employee engagement with our customizable, and easy-to-implement wellness program

 Stand & Move at Work™ is a workplace health promotion program/study designed to help employees sit less and move more.
 It was developed by researchers at Arizona State University and the University of Minnesota, with funding from the National Institutes of Health (NIH).
 Additional support is being provided by the National Wellness Institute (NWI).